 Guide to the various rescue vehicles employed by Galloway Mountain Rescue.

 New in 2012, our Land Rover 110 Ambulance conversion replaced our trusty Land Rover of 17 years.
-This specially converted vehicle was built for us by renowned mountain rescue vehicle providers Lakeland Land Rovers.
-We took great care when specifying this vehicle to ensure its enhanced off road capabilities were fit for purpose for the rough Galloway terrain.
-Additionally, in response to increasingly unpredictable extreme weather conditions, we opted to fit a full snorkel to increase its wading depth in deeper water.
+This specially converted vehicle was built for us by Lakeland Land Rovers.
+We took great care when specifying this vehicle to ensure its off road capabilities were fit for the rough Galloway terrain.
+In response to increasingly unpredictable and extreme weather conditions, we opted to fit a full snorkel to increase its wading depth in deeper water.
 These additional options proved their worth within months of the vehicle going into service.

-In November 2012, the River Cree flooded higher than ever in living memory following a period of prolonged heavy rain and the vehicle was used to rescue stranded motorists and check isolated homes.
-Then in March 2013, during the 'Big Snow' it came into its own, supporting the police and ambulance service, by playing an important role in attending 17 incidents in 3 days of unprecedented weather conditions.
+In November 2012, the River Cree, Newton Stewart flooded to its highest point in living memory following a period of prolonged heavy rain.
+Galloway Lima and was used to rescue stranded motorists and check isolated homes.
+In March 2013, during the 'Big Snow' it came into its own, again supporting the Police and Ambulance service and attending 17 incidents in 3 days of unprecedented weather conditions.

 This vehicle is a real wolf in sheep’s clothing.
 It looks like a conventional VW Transporter van, but the educated eye might spot the rugged off road tyres and the '4-Motion’ badging.
 These modifications ensure that our personnel carrier, with its 4x4 capability, can transport up to 7 rescuers to some surprisingly isolated locations in the Galloway heartland.
 It has been custom converted so it can be quickly configured into a stretcher carrying ambulance when the need arises as well as carrying the full range of essential rescue equipment.